Turn a plain black apron into a Christmas apron worthy of Mrs. Kringle using a Cricut cutting machine, iron-on vinyl, and a Cricut Easy Press 2.

 You can adjust the design to use any colors of HTV you choose.
 We made 2 aprons – one on a Cricut Explore 3 and another on Cricut Joy.
 So you can use either machine.
 Make sure to follow the directions in Design Space.
 The design needs to be mirrored before cutting.

 We accidentally did not leave enough room on the bottom of the plastic for the 3rd gingerbread man.
 That’s OK!
-You can also just trim each piece and lay them next to each other on the apron. added the heat press.
+You can trim each piece and lay them next to each other on the apron.

 You can do the same for the holly and the berries.
-You can add the holly berries to the holly leaves as well so they are on the same shiny clear front.
+You can also add the holly berries to the holly leaves, so they are on the same shiny clear front.
 Or you can cut the leaves apart and position them around the berries.
 We did it both ways.

 Be careful when using the picking tool!
-It is sharp and you don’t want any holes in your HTV.
+It is sharp, and you don’t want holes in your HTV.

 Place the design pieces onto your apron as desired.
 A little trick to get good spacing on a shirt or top is to place the design 3 fingers below the neckline.

 The top of the glitter comes off as soon as it is cool to touch.
-The everyday iron needs to cool completely before you remove the clear plastic on top.
+The everyday iron must cool completely before removing the clear plastic on top.

 And that’s it!
 Your apron is ready for your Christmas cooking baking marathon.